-NOTE 2—A non-AP STA that sends a QoS Data frames with Ack policy set to No Ack updates its EDCA access parameters to the values contained in the MU EDCA Parameter Set element irrespective of receiving immediate response from the AP.
+NOTE 2—A non-AP STA that sends a QoS Data frame with Ack policy set to No Ack updates its state variables to the values contained in the MU EDCA Parameter Set element irrespective of receiving immediate response from the AP.
+The updated HEMUEDCATimer starts at the end of the HE trigger-based PPDU.

+NOTE 3—A non-AP STA is not required to update its state variables to the values contained in the MU EDCA Parameter Set element when:

+the Trigger frame addressed to the STA is not a Basic Trigger frame

+the STA does not include QoS Data frames in the HE Trigger-Based PPDU response sent in response to the Basic Trigger frame

+The STA transmits the HE Trigger-based PPDU in response to a Basic Trigger frame following the rules defined in 27.5.2.6 (OFDMA-based random access).

+NOTE 4- The TxOPLimit[AC] state variables are not updated by the procedure defined in this subclause.

+A non-AP STA should only send QoS data frames in HE trigger-based PPDU with ACs for which the STA’s buffer queues contain frames that are only addressed to their associated AP.

-When the HEMUEDCATimer[AC] reaches zero then the HE non-AP UL MU capable STA may update the CWmin[AC], CWmax[AC] and AIFSN[AC] either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP to which the STA is associated, or to the values contained in the default dot11EDCATable if an EDCA Parameter Set element has not been received.
+When the HEMUEDCATimer[AC] of an HE non-AP STA reaches zero, then the STA may update the CWmin[AC], CWmax[AC] and AIFSN[AC] either to the values that are contained in the most recently received EDCA Parameter Set element sent by the AP to which the STA is associated, or to the values contained in the default dot11EDCATable if an EDCA Parameter Set element has not been received.
+An HE non-AP STA that sends a frame with OMI A-Control field containing an UL MU Disable subfield equal to 1 as defined in 27.8.3 (Rules for transmit operation mode (TOM) indication) may set the HEMUEDCATimer[AC] for all its ACs to 0, when it successfully receives the immediate acknowledegment from the OMI responder.